-How to get a response to an email is a question I often help Mindmaven clients with.
-So I thought it could be helpful to share some top tips.
+How to get a response to an email is a question we often help Mindmaven clients with.
+So we thought it could be helpful to share some top tips.

 If you struggle with getting responses to emails or want to know how to politely follow up on unanswered emails, then this article is for you.